rhys-john-miller/rhys-john-miller.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a PhD studend at the [Department of Computer Science] (https://www.surrey.ac.uk/department-computer-science),  within the [Surrey Centre for Cyber Security (SCCS)](https://www.surrey.ac.uk/surrey-centre-cyber-security").
+I am currently a PhD studend at the [Department of Computer Science](https://www.surrey.ac.uk/department-computer-science),  within the [Surrey Centre for Cyber Security (SCCS)](https://www.surrey.ac.uk/surrey-centre-cyber-security").
 My PhD is aimed at exploring security analysis techniques of systems using emerging 5G technologies.

 Research Interests
 ======